-Humans are drawn to cheese because of the complex, savory tastes.
+Humans are drawn to cheese because of the complex, savory taste.
 Cheese also creates a satisfying, creamy texture due to the complex fats it brings.

 The bacteria and enzymes present in aged cheeses help to break down proteins and fats.
 This makes unique and flavorful substances.

 The fermentation process also makes acid, which adds flavor complexity to this intense umami food.

 The nutritional content of cheese is high, especially if it is organic cheese.
 Cheese contains an array of fat-soluble vitamins, protein, healthy fats, and plenty of vitamins and minerals.